lukasz-golebiewski/derive-topdown/README.md

 #### **NOTE**:  About deriving instances of Typeable
 There is a bug with `isInstance` function when working with Typeable class.
 See [`ticket #11251`](https://ghc.haskell.org/trac/ghc/ticket/11251).
 So there might be problems if you really want to derive `Typeable` class.
-However, this bug should affect you too much here since GHC now has `AutoDeriveTypeable` extension, which means you should never derive `Typeable` manually.
+However, this bug should not affect you too much here since GHC now has `AutoDeriveTypeable` extension, which means you should never derive `Typeable` manually.

 #### **NOTE**: You cannot derive a type synonym.
 `derive-topdown` will not work with `-XTypeSynonymInstances` language extension.
 The top node in the data declaration tree has to be a data or newtype.